You must be

 See your healthcare provider regularly

-It’s important to stay under the care of a healthcare provider while taking TRUVADA for a PrEP indication.
+It’s important to stay under the care of a healthcare provider while taking TRUVADA for PrEP.
 Be sure to tell your healthcare provider about all the medicines you are taking and any health conditions you have like kidney problems, bone problems, or problems with your liver (including hepatitis).
 Also tell your healthcare provider if you’re pregnant or planning to become pregnant.

 Learn more about using TRUVADA, with safer sex practices, to help reduce the risk of sexually acquired HIV-1 infection >